New-2025-Games/.github/profile/README.md

 <a href="https://k12guru.nl"><img src="https://1lesson1.email/gamez.png"></a>

-# Unblocked Games 76 🎮
+# Unblocked Games 76 At School🎮

 **Unblocked Games 76** is a leading platform for playing free unblocked browser games.
 Built for students, casual players, and anyone looking for quick fun, it offers a massive library of HTML5 titles that run smoothly without downloads or extra setup.